Measuring Social Biases in Masked Language Models by Proxy of Prediction Quality: Introduction

 \section{Introduction}

-Word embeddings have proven useful in a variety of Natural Language Processing (NLP) tasks due to their ability to efficiently model complex semantic and syntactic word relationships.
-Token-level embeddings, such as those produced by Word2Vec \cite{mikolov2013efficient} and GloVe \cite{pennington-etal-2014-GloVe} algorithms, learn a non-contextualized (one vector per token) text representation.
-Both aim to produce embeddings that can uncover linear semantic or syntactic relationships between tokens.

-Masked language models (MLM(s); \citealp{brown2020language,devlin2019bert,liu2019improving,Radford2019LanguageMA}) such as transformers BERT and RoBERTa incorporate bidrectionality and self-attention, producing contextually-aware embeddings (more than one vector per token).
-Unlike $\text{BERT}_{\text{uncased}}$ \cite{DBLP:journals/corr/abs-1810-04805}, RoBERTa (Robustly Optimized BERT) was pre-trained solely on the masked language modeling objective on a larger corpus of text.
-RoBERTa uses a dynamic masking strategy for a diverse set of representations during training and has achieved state-of-the-art results on GLUE, RACE and SQuAD \cite{DBLP:journals/corr/abs-1907-11692}.
-Distillation is an important consideration when using these models as distilled variants have been shown to train significantly faster for very minor decreases in performance \cite{DBLP:journals/corr/abs-1910-01108}.
-MLMs have produced state-of-the-art results for masked language modeling, named entity recognition and intent or topic classification, but also encode concerning social biases against disadvantaged groups that are undesirable in production settings.
-As MLMs become increasingly prevalent, researchers have been working on methods to measure biases embedded in these models \cite{nangia-etal-2020-crows,Kaneko:AUL:2022,salutari-etal-2023}.
+Masked language models (MLM(s); \citealp{brown2020language,devlin-etal-2019-bert,liu2019improving,radford2019language}) such as transformers BERT and RoBERTa incorporate bidirectionality and self-attention, producing contextually-aware embeddings.
+Unlike $\text{BERT}_{\text{unc}}$, RoBERTa was pretrained solely on the masked language modeling objective (MLMO) on a larger corpus of text.
+RoBERTa uses a dynamic masking strategy for a diverse set of representations during training and has achieved state-of-the-art results on GLUE, RACE, and SQuAD (\citealp{DBLP:journals/corr/abs-1907-11692,rajpurkar-etal-2016-squad,lai-etal-2017-race,wang-etal-2018-glue}).
+Distilled model variants have been shown to train significantly faster for minor decreases in performance \cite{DBLP:journals/corr/abs-1910-01108}.
+MLMs have produced state-of-the-art results for masked language modeling, named entity recognition, and intent or topic classification, but also encode concerning social biases against disadvantaged groups that are undesirable in production settings.
+As MLMs become increasingly prevalent, researchers have been working on methods to measure biases embedded in these models \cite{nangia-etal-2020-crows,Kaneko_Bollegala_2022,10.1007/978-3-031-33374-3_42}.

-In this work, we leverage pre-trained base transformer models available through the Transformers library \cite{DBLP:journals/corr/abs-1910-03771} to evaluate social biases of MLMs using proposed proxy measures for MLM prediction quality derived from \citealp{salutari-etal-2023} and \citealp{Kaneko:AUL:2022} to assess the relative preferences of MLMs towards sentences biased against disadvantaged and advantaged groups.

-In particular, \textsc{we quantify mlm preference by proxy of relative masked token prediction quality given unmasked token context between encoded sentences within pairs}, where one sentence contains bias against disadvantaged groups (stereotypical) and the other contains bias against advantaged groups (anti-stereotypical).
-Proposed measures $\Delta\textsc{p}$ (Equation \ref{dpu}), \textsc{crr} (Equation \ref{crru}), \textsc{crra} (Equation \ref{crra}) and $\Delta\textsc{pa}$ (Equation \ref{dpa}) are computed under the iterative masking experiment detailed in Section \ref{experiments}.

-Additionally, \textsc{we compute bias scores for benchmark datasets using function(s) \ref{dmse1} and \ref{dmse2} to measure transformer preference for biased sentences, along with relative preference for biased sentences between transformers}.